johansatge/boxel/readme.md

 #### Project installation

-On the dev machine, sync the app:
+From the dev machine, sync the app:

 ```bash
 sh sync.sh